crramirez/windows-uwp.es-es/windows-apps-src/xbox-apps/frequently-asked-questions.md

 ### <a name="i-sold-my-xbox-one-and-left-it-in-developer-mode-how-do-i-deactivate-developer-mode"></a>He vendido mi consola Xbox One y la he dejado en el modo de desarrollador. ¿Cómo puedo desactivar el modo de desarrollador?

-Si ya no tiene acceso a Xbox One, puede desactivarlo en el centro de partners de Windows.
-Para obtener más información, consulte el **desactivar la consola mediante el centro de partners** sección la [desactivación de modo de desarrollador una Xbox](devkit-deactivation.md#deactivate-your-console-using-partner-center) tema.
+If you no longer have access to your Xbox One, you can deactivate it in Windows Partner Center.
+For details, see the **Deactivate your console using Partner Center** section in the [Xbox One Developer Mode Deactivation](devkit-deactivation.md#deactivate-your-console-using-partner-center) topic.

-### <a name="i-left-the-developer-program-using-partner-center-but-im-in-still-developer-mode-what-do-i-do"></a>He dejado el programa para desarrolladores mediante el centro de partners, pero estoy todavía en modo de programador. ¿Qué puedo hacer?
+### <a name="i-left-the-developer-program-using-partner-center-but-im-in-still-developer-mode-what-do-i-do"></a>I left the Developer Program using Partner Center but I'm in still Developer Mode. ¿Qué puedo hacer?

 Inicia la Página principal para desarrolladores y selecciona el botón **Leave developer mode**.
 La consola se reiniciará en modo comercial.

 ### <a name="can-i-publish-my-app"></a>¿Puedo publicar mi aplicación?

-También puede [publicar aplicaciones](../publish/index.md) a través del centro de partners, si tiene un [cuenta de desarrollador](https://developer.microsoft.com/store/register).
+You can [publish apps](../publish/index.md) through Partner Center if you have a [developer account](https://developer.microsoft.com/store/register).
 Las aplicaciones para UWP creadas y probadas en una consola Xbox One comercial pasarán por el mismo proceso de ingesta, revisión y publicación que Windows realiza hoy en día, con revisiones adicionales para cumplir los estándares actuales de Xbox One.

 ### <a name="can-i-publish-my-game"></a>¿Puedo publicar mi juego?